-Nut often holds the key of life, called the ankh, or the ‘was’ scepter in depictions of her.
-The scepter is a long staff with an animal head on top and is a symbol of authority and divine power.
+Nut is often portrayed holding the key of life, called the ankh.
+She may also be seen holding the was scepter in depictions of her.
+This scepter is a long staff with an animal head on top and is a symbol of authority and divine power.

 Nut is sometimes depicted as a cow with eyes representing the sun and the moon, or a giant suckling sow whose piglets were the stars.
 The sycamore tree, representing protection and eternity, is another symbol associated with Nut.

 Powers & Duties

 Nut’s primary duty is being the Egyptian sky goddess.
 However, because she was said to give birth to many of the major Egyptian gods, she was also referred to as “She who Bore the Gods”.
 There are inscriptions of Nut at Dendera, the birthplace of Isis, emphasizing her importance as “She who Bore the Gods”.

 Nut was also a protector goddess, namely a protector of the dead.
 The Pyramid Texts contain many prayers to Nut to ask for protection for those who have died.

 A picture of Nut was often painted on the inside of a coffin (sarcophagus) to protect the dead.
 Sometimes she is pictured with protective wings, and other times the symbol of the ladder was used to depict her.
 Many examples of these can be seen at the Cairo Museum.